 Oh, the App Store.
 It is both the joy of the iOS user and the bane of our app discovery.
 Admittedly, the discovery software has improved over the years, but Apple is still sorely behind when it comes to finding new apps and games based on likes and wants.
 Today, an iOS 7.1 iPhone user unwittingly discovered something new being implemented into an App Store search that may improve discovery.

 Category: iPad News

 We used our PadGadget Apps Tracker to find these great deals and we’ll continue to look for the best app deals as they pop-up.
-Some of these apps are up to 75% off so be sure to check them out because they are on sale for a limited time.
+Some of these apps are up to 75% off, several are even free, so be sure to check them out because they are on sale for a limited time.